 The 40 tractors and implements were delivered in time as committed and were given to organized farmers in 10 district followed by an additional 50 tractors made available in FY 2016/2017.

-The Ministry procured earth moving equipment including tractors for dry hire to farmers for bush clearing, ploughing or digging up dams and valley tanks.
+The Ministry of Agriculture, Animal Industry and Fisheries procured earth moving equipment including tractors for dry hire to farmers for bush clearing, ploughing or digging up dams and valley tanks.
 These have been used to clear bushes and open 11,000 acres of farm land for agricultural production in various parts of the country and to rehabilitate 158 farm access roads (about 420Kms) in fourteen (14) districts country wide.